kevinandris/Advanced_MERN_E-commerce/README.md

 4. Payment system is powered with Stripe, PayPal and Wallet.
 5. Admin Page is provided to do the CRUD operation which is to create, Read, Update and Delete a specific book.
-6.  for accessing admin pages:
+6. For accessing admin pages:
     Admin username: admin@gmail.com
     Admin password: user123
 7. Available coupon name for discounts: